 You can also check our post on Fly Fishing Michigan for a complete guide on Michigan fly fishing.

 Connecticut River, New Hampshire

 The East Coast still has some of the best brook trout populations in the country.
 There is a trophy stretch on the Connecticut River that holds some phenomenal fish.

 High sticking with a few nymphs is going to be your best bet on this stretch.
 Be prepared to move on this river and search for the perfect pocket water and seams.

 The early season is best on this stretch as the water temperature is still good.

-If you want a complete guide on how to fly fish in New Hampshire, check out our post Fly Fishing New Hampshire here.
+If you want a complete guide on how to fly fish in New Hampshire and Connecticut, check out our posts on Fly Fishing New Hampshire and Fly Fishing Connecticut – 9 Best Places to Fly Fish here.

 Beaverkill River, New York